Kugghuset/generator-klarify/README.md

 #### Questions

-The name of the route, will be set to camelCase if it contains spaces.
+The **name of the route**, will be set to camelCase if it contains spaces.

 ```bash
 [?]
 What's the name of the route ([name])